 The rates at the Anavilhanas Lodge are full board, with the exclusion of additional drinks, and meals are served buffet style.

-But this is not your ordinary hotel buffet.
+But this is not your average hotel buffet.
 The dishes are based around traditional Brazilian and Amazonian food, serving local meat and fish varieties, as well as vegetarian options.
 We had plenty of opportunity to try out new flavours and experience eating things that would never turn up on a plate in Europe.
-The buffet always included generous side dishes including various salads and vegetables as well as a soup, and we were very well and healthily fed during our stay.
+The buffet meals always included generous side dishes including various salads and vegetables as well as a soup, and we were very well and healthily fed during our stay.

 As during most meals, the guides at the lodge take the time to stop by each table to introduce themselves before the next excursion, and give instructions on where and when to meet for the tour and what to bring along.
 It all has a very personable feel, and we love the passion with which these locals, many of them having grown up in the area, share their expertise and love of the forest.

 Our morning excursion is a trip to see the local pink dolphins.
 These native Amazon river dolphins, called botos, are grey at birth, but as they grow older (and in particular for the male dolphins) they become ever pinker.

 Though we will visit the dolphins at a feeding point on the riverbank, the dolphins are not in captivity.
 They swim around the river freely, and come and go as they please.
 One of the local families in the area started feeding the dolphins many years ago, and as a result some of the animals return to the spot each day for an easy snack.
 It provides a great place for us to see these distinctive animals, as the dark waters of the Rio Negro within which they live would otherwise make them quite hard to spot.

 On our return, as we are dropped off at the floating bar again, we stay put.
 We were told the previous day that it was perfectly fine to swim in the river, and we decide to make the most of the opportunity and give it a try.